Pyrdacor/Ambermoon/FileSpecs/Maps3D.md

 Walls have a collision radius of 0.5 * block size of course.
 Objects use their mapped texture width as the diameter and therefore half that value as radius.

 If an object has a mapped texture width of 320, the collision radius would be 160.
 Expressed in block sizes this are 160/512 block sizes which is 0.3125 * block size.

+## Limits

+The original code can render 200 map objects (including walls) at a time at max.